CloudyKit/jet/docs/syntax.md

         {{.}}
     {{ end }}

 Jet provides built-in rangers for Go slices, arrays, maps, and channels.
 You can add your own by implementing the Ranger interface.
-TODO

 #### Slices / Arrays